DworkinLab/episodicSequenceData/Novalign_pipeline.md

  - Xmx2g -- 2 Gb of memory allocated

- - Djava.io.tmpdir=${tmp} -- using my temporary direcory due to errors in space allocation to avoid errors while running (not necessary)
+ - Djava.io.tmpdir=${tmp} -- using my temporary directory due to errors in space allocation to avoid errors while running (not necessary but useful)

  - I -- input